Lee Beom-soo

 Lee Beom-soo (born October 16, 1969) is a South Korean actor.
-He is well known for his role in Singles, Giant, On Air, Surgeon Bong Dal-hee, as well as in History of a Salaryman.
+He is well known for his role in Singles (2003), Giant (2010), On Air (2008), Surgeon Bong Dal-hee (2007), as well as in History of a Salaryman (2012).

+Career

 Lee enrolled in the Department of Theater at Chung-ang University in Seoul in 1988.
 He made his acting debut in the 1990 film Kurae, Kakkumun Hanulul Boja (Yes, Let’s Look Up At the Sky Now and Again).
 Following his debut, he appeared in films including The Ginkgo Bed, City of the Rising Sun, The Anarchists, Jungle Juice and Wet Dreams, but it was the 2003 film Singles that made him rise to stardom.
 The Korean press has dubbed him "The Little Giant of Chungmuro" (Korean equivalent of Hollywood).
 He received a 2011 Seoul Art & Culture Award for best TV drama actor for his role in Giant.

 Personal life

+Relationships

+In 2003, Lee married a college classmate, but got divorced after 5 months of marriage.
+It was reported that the reason for divorce was familial conflict, financial disputes, and differences in personality.
+However, it is said that the two did not register their marriage, so there were no issues to their family register.

-In 2010, he married former news anchor and English interpreter Lee Yoon-jin, who taught him English.
-Shortly after the May ceremony, they announced that they were expecting their first child.
-Their daughter, Lee So-eul (이소을), was born on March 1, 2011.
-On February 21, 2014 their son, Lee Da-eul (이다을) was born.
+In May 2010, he married a former news anchor and English interpreter, Lee Yoon-jin, 14 years his junior.
+Shortly after the May wedding ceremony, they announced that they were expecting their first child.
+Their daughter, Lee So-eul, was born on March 1, 2011.
+On February 21, 2014, their son, Lee Da-eul was born.

+On March 16, 2024, after 14 years of marriage, Lee's agency Y1 Entertainment confirmed reports of him and his wife's separation and that the couple were in the process of negotiating their divorce.
+They are currently involved in a divorce dispute, with his wife taking to social media to accuse the actor of being unfaithful and uncooperative with divorce proceedings.
+She also alleged that he is preventing her from seeing their son.
+Their son currently resides with Lee in Seoul, while their daughter resides with his wife in Bali.
+Through a statement released by his agency, Lee denied his estranged wife's claims.